Hog-CERN/Hog/doxygen/mdFiles/Contributing.markdown

-# Become a member of the Hog community
+# Become a member of the community
 You are very welcome to become an active Hog developer!

 Get in contact with one of us (e.g. [Francesco Gonnella](mailto:francesco.gonnella@cern.ch) or [Davide Cieri](mailto:davide.cieri@cern.ch)), such that we can have a quick feedback of your background and your expertise.

-# Developing for Hog
+## Developing for Hog
 As a Hog developer, if you want to contribute to Hog please follow these instructions:

 1. go to [Hog on gitlab](https://gitlab.cern.ch/hog/Hog)